Position Title: Career Advancement Coach

 - Provide case management services including information, referrals, assistance in accessing child care, health, mental health, and other support services that will assist participants to achieve career and education goals.
 This may include site visits to courts, hospitals, schools, or work sites for mandatory and celebratory events.

-- Facilitate career readiness, professional development, and life skills workshops for participants; ensure participants complete a professional development portfolio.
+- Facilitate career readiness, professional development, life skills, culinary, and ServeSafe workshops for participants; ensure participants complete a professional development portfolio.